TempMailAPI/Temp-Mail-API/Java/README.md

-Sure!
-Here’s an English introduction for the TempMailSo SDK that you can add to your GitHub README:

----

 # Temp Mail API SDK

 The TempMailSo SDK is a Java-based library that allows developers to interact with the TempMailSo API for managing temporary email addresses.
 This SDK simplifies the process of integrating TempMailSo's email services into Java applications.